Histwo/the_american_genocide/reports/Home.md

    - **Body Disposal:** Bodies were dissolved or selectively disposed of to erase evidence.
    - **Masquerade Churches:** The sites of massacres were repurposed into faux churches designed to identify and eliminate survivors or affiliates.

----

-### Public Awareness

-Through a combination of tactical precision, meticulous planning, and extensive cover-up campaigns, the Congregation Massacres remain hidden from the public eye.
-The perpetrators used masquerade churches, false emergency response operations, and systematic evidence elimination to maintain secrecy.
-This documentation aims to expose these atrocities and honor the victims who were silenced.

----

-For detailed accounts of individual massacres, follow the hyperlinks in the table above.